dewdad/interview-1/sort/README.md

 ## Other notes

-Extra features not explicitly outlined in the prompt:
+Extra features of this script, not explicitly outlined in the prompt:
 - Handle negative numbers, floats/decimals
 - Handle whitespace (or lack thereof)
 - Handle basically any ASCII character in the "string" part